Not surprisingly, an inspiring visit to this National Historic site leads to greater interest in the Mine and its legendary past.

 There's too much 'story' to tell it all here.

-But have a look at our A to Z of Britannia (9 page PDF) to get a sense of what Britannia was all about.
+But have a look at our A to Z of Britannia (9 page PDF)

 For a more in depth look, this 1970 Western Miner article gives a good summary of the Mine and its communities